 A person who experiences stressful emotions regularly may be at risk of developing certain conditions.
 The American Psychological Association (APA) note that chronic stress can increase a person’s chances of developing certain conditions, such as high blood pressure, heart attack, or stroke.

-A person may be able to manage their stress in the following ways:
+A person may be able to manage their stress

 - exercising regularly